Lincoln's New Salem: Steamboats Talisman

 In the summer of 1961, after a period of design and fabrication by Dubuque Boat & Boiler Works at Dubuque, Iowa, the new sternwheel steamboat Talisman made its way to New Salem by way of the Mississippi River, Illinois River, and the Sangamon River.
 The steamer, christened Talisman, was a scaled-down representation of the previous vessel, at 40 tons and 73 feet in length, with an upper cabin and powered by a 60 bhp diesel engine.
 The recreation boat was given a landing next to the Rutledge Camron Saw and Grist Mill site on the riverbank, and tourists had the opportunity to take short excursions on the river.
 Unfortunately, just like the original Talisman, the recreated steamer was plagued by low water levels on the river which gradually increased the difficulty of navigation over the years until in 1998 the river dam at Petersburg was abandoned and water levels became too low.
 The boat was finally grounded a few miles upriver from the historical site, and then served as a large lawn decoration about a hundred feet from the riverbank.
 On November 19, 2021, the boat was destroyed in a controlled burn.

 Visitors

 Lincoln's New Salem was visited by approximately 600,000 people in 2006.
 It was added to the National Register of Historic Places in 1972, under the name, Lincoln's New Salem Village.
-The historic site includes a visitor's center with an exhibit and theater.
+The historic site includes a visitor center with an exhibit and theater.

 Active recreational infrastructure centers on the Mentor Graham Trail, 0.75 mi long, and the Volksmarch Trail, 6 mi long.
 The state park contains 200 campsites, including 100 electrical hookups.